Asakura clan

-The Asakura clan (朝倉氏, Asakura-shi) is a Japanese kin group.
+The Asakura clan (朝倉氏, Asakura-shi) is a Japanese samurai kin group.

 History

 The clan claims descent from Prince Kusakabe (662–689), who was the son of Emperor Tenmu (631–686).

-The family was a line of daimyō (feudal lords) which, along with the Azai clan, opposed Oda Nobunaga in the late 16th century.

-The Asakura were defeated by Nobunaga at the Battle of Anegawa in 1570; the family's home castle of Ichijōdani was taken in 1573.
+The family was a line of daimyō (feudal lords) who, along with the Azai clan, opposed Oda Nobunaga in the late 16th century.
+Nobunaga defeated the Asakura at the Battle of Anegawa in 1570; the family's home castle of Ichijōdani was taken in 1573.
 Asakura Nobumasa (1583–1637), nephew of Asakura Yoshikage, was allied with Toyotomi Hideyoshi and with Tokugawa Ieyasu.
-In 1625, he was granted Kakegawa Domain (25,000 koku) in Tōtōmi Province.
+In 1625, he was granted the Kakegawa Domain (25,000 koku) in Tōtōmi Province.
 In 1632, he was implicated in a plot, causing him to be dispossessed and banished to Koriyama, where he died.